Official state symbol New Hampshire State Flag Adopted 1909 Standardized 1931

 New Hampshire authorized its state flag in 1909.
 The legislature approved a design featuring the state seal on blue.
 The seal itself dated to 1784.
 That made it one of the oldest state seals still in use.

-Symbols of the New Hampshire State Flag
+Key Symbols on the New Hampshire Flag

 New Hampshire State Seal